 I am interested that this form of "traffic management" is being used in an Urban Road Safety Program.
 Generally roundabouts are used to improve the flow of vehicle traffic.
 In this case the proposal is put forward as a method of reducing "numerous low-grade traffic incidents".
 Nowhere in the mail out to residents is there any information on the actual data which underpins this project which intersections were involved in crashes, when, what the actual incidents were, and who was involved, pedestrian, cyclist, motor vehicle driver?

-The 'look but fail to see' phenomenon which involves entering or exiting vehicle drivers crashing into cyclists who are already on the roundabout are the
+The "look but fail to see" phenomenon which involves entering or exiting vehicle drivers crashing into cyclists who are already on the roundabout are the

-The 'look but fail to see' phenomenon which involves entering or exiting vehicle drivers crashing into cyclists who are already on the roundabout are the major cause of injury and motality in these spaces.
+The "look but fail to see" phenomenon which involves entering or exiting vehicle drivers crashing into cyclists who are already on the roundabout are the major cause of injury and mortality in these spaces.

 More broadly there are numerous studies worldwide and in Australia to show that roundabouts are not safe places for other users, pedestrians and cyclists.
 Both Norfolk (part of the Perth Bike Network route) and Ethel Streets are used frequently by both commuting and everyday cyclists.

 Both Norfolk (part of the Perth Bike Network route) and Ethel Streets are used frequently by both commuting and everyday cyclists.

 Both Norfolk (part of the Perth Bike Network route) and Ethel Streets are used frequently by both commuting and everyday cyclists.

+Both Norfolk (part of the Perth Bike Network route) and Ethel Streets are used frequently by both commuting and everyday cyclists.

+Whether the Perth Bike Network route and the Streets are used frequently by both commuting and everyday cyclists.

-As an Urban Road Stafety project it would be in pressive to see something that included the needs of all these users, those on foot (or in wheelchairs/gophers), those cycling and those who drive motor vehicles.
-One way to improve safety for all would be to introduce Pedestrian Crossings at all the intersections in the 'trial' area, East/West and North/ South preferably with raised platforms.
+Both Norfolk (part of the Perth Bike Note) for interesting and those safety for all would be to introduce Pedestrian Crossings at all the interesctions in the "trial" area, East/West and Norfol South preferably with raised platforms.
 This would not only provide much safer spaces for those on foot but act to slow vehicle drivers, particularly if a 30kph was introduced across the area.
 No need for roundabouts, mini or otherwise.

-This trial of min roundabouts only introduces more hazards for those walking and those cycling.
-I live in Vincent but not in this area, although I cycle along a number of these strates acath waek a number of these streets each week.
+This trial of mini roundabouts only introduces more hazards for those walking and those cycling.
+I live in Vincent but not in this area, although I cycle along a number of these straets each week a number of these streets each week.